-- 1Stress.Feeling nauseated during pregnancy can be an abnormal response to stress.
+- 1Feeling nauseated during pregnancy can be an abnormal response to stress.
 Your body is adapting to temporary changes in your body.
 That is why feeling dizzy and wanting to vomit are normal.
 However, these symptoms can get worse if you are careless while being pregnant.
-Do not get stressed out as this can cause you to feel nauseated.Advertisement
+Do not get stressed out as this can cause you to feel nauseated.Stress.Advertisement

-- 2An upset stomach.Like mentioned above, as a pregnant woman, you will feel a stomach upset from time to time, as your baby grows inside you.
+- 2Like mentioned above, as a pregnant woman, you will feel a stomach upset from time to time, as your baby grows inside you.
 This is proven in the early stages of pregnancy.
-Pregnant women will experience gastrointestinal issues because they become sensitive to the changes.Advertisement
+Pregnant women will experience gastrointestinal issues because they become sensitive to the changes.An upset stomach.Advertisement

 The aforementioned are the common causes of morning sickness.
 With all the unwanted signs and symptoms, the most important thing you should learn is that they do not affect your baby's well-being.
 It is just a normal response to the temporary changes in your body.
 As the baby starts to grow bigger, you will no longer feel severe nausea and vomiting.

 Homemade Remedies for Morning Sickness:

 It is quite difficult for women to undergo stages of pregnancy.
 Signs and symptoms can be felt and are bothersome.
 However, you can reduce these unwanted symptoms by preparing some homemade remedies for morning sickness.